codeclimate/php-test-reporter/README.md

 ## Installation

-This gem requires a user, but not necessarily a paid account, on Code Climate, so if you don't have one the first step is to signup at: https://codeclimate.com.
+This package requires a user, but not necessarily a paid account, on Code Climate, so if you don't have one the first step is to signup at: https://codeclimate.com.
 Then:

 *TODO*

-## Configuration
+## Usage

 *TODO*